“Listen to the bones”

 hurts hurts.
 (84)

 However, “Valentine Dialogue” is not simply a treatise on repressive colonial practices.
-It also demonstrates how Indigenous voices defy the silences of settler colonialism and generate spaces of resistance and love.
+It also demonstrates how Indigenous voices defy the silences of settler colonialism and generate spaces of resistance and love, through a practice of what Halfe calls, in Blue Marrow, “riding english“.
 For instance, “guilt” comes out as “guild” in the narrator’s dialect.
 Heard as

 “guild”, the second half of this passage cannot only be read as an admission of culpability, or remorse; it is also an appeal to a community to help her contend with the pain she is experiencing.
 In this sense, the reader is identified as the second half of the dialogue named in the poem’s title.
 The potential for resistance and renewal thus comes down to a matter of community built within the structure of the poetics themselves: as a matter of hearing, engaging, and bearing witness.